10 sales productivity tactics to close more deals

-For example, if you’re following up with prospects from an event you attended, asking them to hop on the phone to chat about their needs by booking a call with you—this process could be automated by using a scheduling tool like Calendly that has full visibility into your calendar.
-You could then use a Zap to automatically create a Zoom video conference meeting for the conversation, and another Zap could pass that data back to your CRM to update the contact record and reflect their change in status.
+For example, if you’re following up with prospects from an event you attended, asking them to hop on the phone to chat about their needs by booking a call with you—this process could be automated by using a scheduling tool like SavvyCal that has full visibility into your calendar.
+Best of all, SavvyCal will automatically create a Zoom link for you to meet and connects to Close for automatic syncing of your newly booked meetings.

 Outsourcing low-leverage activities.

 If the amount of time your sales reps spend doing non-selling related activities is reaching an unsustainable level even with the right automations in place, hiring either an in-house administration assistant or virtual assistant to help with the more routine tasks like booking demo meetings, preparing pitch decks, and generating invoices will be a worthy investment.

 If your sales team is remote or distributed across multiple locations, start by hiring a contract-based virtual assistant in a compatible time zone and see if that structure can meet your needs.
 However, suppose your team is based out of a single location.
 In that case, you’ll likely experience a massive leap in productivity gains by having your sales assistant sitting in the same office as your team members (and proactively pitching in when there’s a need).